OpenNebula/docs/source/user/virtual_machine_setup/cong.rst

 .. warning:: These packages are destructive.
 The configuration for networking will be deleted.
 Make sure to use this script on copies of your images.

-Instructions on how to install the contextualization packages are located in the :ref:`contextualization overview documentation <context_overview#preparing_the_virtual_machine_image>`.
+Instructions on how to install the contextualization packages are located in the :ref:`contextualization overview documentation <context_overview>`.

 After the installation of these packages the images on start will configure the network using the mac address generated by OpenNebula.
 They will also try to mount the cdrom context image from ``/dev/cdrom`` and if ``init.sh`` is found it will be executed.